aidswidjaja/study/science/s5/chem1.md

 When an atom is excited it may "jump" to a higher electron shell.
 They drop back down and release **light energy**.

+#### Groups in the Periodic Table

+There are 18 groups in the periodic table.
+Here are some important ones

 ## Atomic numbers and mass numbers

 #### Atomic number